HelveteSYS/HelveteSYS/README.md

 You can int in whispers and such, or non whispers, just beware we're always with Boyfie and his Sisterrrr!

+If you make my boyfriend or his sister uncomfortable, you're done.
+NOT sorry

 FANDOM LIST WOOOO: Forsaken, Eddsworld, Homestuck, AOM / COF, etc (I forgot some loll)

 Our alters are pretty chill just be nice to them